TwishaP/vCalling-Feature-Document/Link Generation and Sending.md

   - He types each detail
     - Tags are predicted and as user press enter , tag is added
   - He will chose where to send and mark the check box

 - user Press send the link
   - Link is sent to user
+  - Profile for that customer is created on dashboard